Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 If your business has good credit or collateral, you might be able to get a business line of credit without a personal guarantee.

-Getting a business line of credit (LOC) to run or grow a business can be difficult to qualify for and often requires a personal guarantee from the owner.
-Personal guarantees help mitigate the risk for lenders but put the business owner in a more precarious position.
+When applying for a business line of credit (LOC), a personal guarantee helps mitigate the risk for the lender but puts the business owner in a more precarious position.
 However, you can still get funding for your business without a personal guarantee if your business meets other eligibility requirements.

 Compare business lines of credit with no personal guarantee

-These lenders offer LOCs and may not require a personal guarantee, but you may need to meet alternative criteria.
+These lenders offer LOCs and may not require a personal guarantee, but you’ll need to meet alternative criteria.

 LenderLoan amountsLoan termsBasic requirements